H20Zhang/H20Zhang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a fifth-year Ph.D. student at the Database Group in [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), where I am supervised by [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
-Before that, I obtained my B.E. degree from HongYi Honor Class of Wuhan University in 2017.
+Hi, I join Huawei Cloud Database Innovation Lab through TopMinds program, which is also known as "天才少年", as a research scientist.
+Before that I graduate from the Database Group in [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), where I am supervised by [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/) in 2022.
+I obtained my B.E. degree from HongYi Honor Class of Wuhan University in 2017.

 I have a broad interest in query optimization/execution for large scale OLAP query in distributed environment.
 More specifically, I'm intereseted in (1) **query execution/optimization of complex OLAP query**, e.g., subgraph (counting) query, (2) **unify query execution/optimization of different kinds of queries (e.g., SQL query, subgraph query, graph analytic query) in a relational way**, (3) **machine learning based query optimization**,

 I develop several distributed SQL/Graph systems based on Spark/Hadoop.

+In huawei, I'm working on building the next generation unified data processing engine.

-**I am looking for position in industry.
-Please drop me an email if interested~**
+**I am hiring for full-time and intern who are interested in the system research and building, please drop me a link if interested!~**

 ------